Jay Dean (politician): 85th Legislature

 In his inaugural legislative session, Dean filed ten pieces of legislation.
 All but three were signed into law by Governor Greg Abbott.
 Dean was selected to serve on the Local and Consent Calendar Committee, the Committee on Investments and Financial Services, and the House Appropriations Committee.
 Dean was also appointed to serve on the House Select Committee on Opioids and Substance Abuse.

 Political views

 According to his website, Dean shares "East Texas conservative values"; promises to "protect our gun rights" and "make sure we secure the border"; and is "deeply opposed to the practice of abortion."

 He has an "A" rating from the NRA Political Victory Fund and was endorsed in his legislative campaign by Governor Greg Abbott, Texas State Rifle Association, Texas Alliance for Life, National Federation of Independent Businesses, and the Texas Association of Realtors.
 He was praised by the Conservative Roundtable of Texas.

-Dean ran without opposition for his second House term in the general election held on November 6, 2018.

-Personal
+Personal life

 He and his wife, Jane Willis Dean, moved to Longview in 1981, where they raised their three daughters.
 A former altar boy, Dean is active in the Roman Catholic Church and helped to found St. Matthews in Longview.